Breast Revision Surgery in Melbourne, Victoria

 What is Breast Revision Surgery?

-Breast Revision surgery is a follow-up Breast Surgery that can improve the aesthetic result of primary breast surgery, replace an implant, or fix a complication
+Breast Revision surgery is a secondary Breast Surgery that can alter the aesthetic result of primary breast surgery, replace an implant, or alleviate a complication.

 Dr Carmen Munteanu, Melbourne Specialist Plastic Surgeon, performs breast revision surgery to help women achieve their desired breast size and shape.